Lessons from History

 Change happens one person at a time.
 It has to start with the leader, by definition, and the leader must have followers…also, by definition.
 The followers must produce results that gain the attention of others who will want to know how they are achieving their successes.
 Others join on board because everyone wants to be successful.
 Structures are put in place for learning from each other and collaborating.
 In these environments, the new moods of trust, passion, humility, and seriousness replace the old moods of distrust, resignation, not-invented-here, and casualness.
 The new moods become contagious because they open spaces for people to succeed to take care of their most fundamental concerns for career and family and because they produce wins and winning is fun.

 Our test resource management software solutions as services are all designed to execute our culture change algorithm.
-We help organizations significantly invested in test — including equipment, facilities, and other resources — enable their customers in engineering and manufacturing move with speed and competitiveness by accelerating time-to-market and revenue recognition.
+We help organizations significantly invested in test — including equipment, facilities, and other resources — enable their customers in engineering and manufacturing to move with speed and competitiveness by accelerating time-to-market and revenue recognition.
 We do this by helping our customers who use our solutions produce a microcosm of the cultures enterprise executives are looking to produce — trust, collaboration, innovation, and speed — aligned with the goals and objectives of the enterprise.
 We ensure the microcosm culture is aligned with the company’s targeted culture and behaviors ensuring it becomes contagious and spreads.
 We call our approach, The Sente Way.
-With The Sente Way, we help our customers design solutions that overcome barriers to change while executing our culture change algorithm.
+With The Sente Way, we produce the groundbreaking results written about in our case studies.
 We engaged with customers in this way through our strategic services.

 How Can You Design Software to Enable Culture Change?

 Like we have!
 The software has to be multi-purposed and has to fit “hand-in-glove” with the practices required to baseline then modify cultural behaviors & practices and enabling the change to build momentum as discussed earlier.

 Unlike the previous industrial revolution where tools were single purpose, computers and software can be multipurpose, if you know to design them that way.
 Mostly what we’ve seen is software still designed to be single-purpose and, as a result, reinforces the ineffective and slow “silo” culture.
 Tools fit four fundamental categories: production, coordination, communication, and learning.
 Each one of these categories of tool is critical to changing a culture and having software support your change enables it to happen at scale.